A-acuto/A-acuto/readme.md

 I am a Data scientist, research associate, bug developer and professional complainer at University of Liverpool.

 A snapshot of what I've been up to in the last years:
-- ✈️ Development and integration of algorithms for data fusion and target tracking;
+- ✈️ Development and integration of algorithms for data fusion and target tracking ([here](https://github.com/UoL-SignalProcessingGroup/StoneSoupNUTS));
 - 🤖 Decision making in network defence using RL algorithms (like [here](https://github.com/A-acuto/RLYawningTitan)) and gaussian processes (soon);
 - 🌌 Astrophysics and cosmology background (something I've done [here](https://academic.oup.com/mnras/article/508/3/3519/6381719));